abhineet255/ml-coursera-ex/README.md

 ## Logistic Regression
-Predict whether an application will get admission into university based on the score on two tests.
+Predict whether an applicant will get admission into university based on the score on two tests.

 Training Set is historical data of admission based on the score of the two tests.